t4sk/t4sk.github.io/video-scripts/functions.md

 You declare that a function is going to return multiple values by listing the types of values to return inside the parentheses after the `return` keyword in the function signature.

-Inside the function, you list the values to return inside a parentheses.
+Inside the function, you list the values to return inside the parentheses.
 So here we are declaring that this function will return 3 variables. of type `uint`, `boolean` and `uint` Inside the function, we return the values matching the types that we declared above